 Dysphagia is often caused by disease or damage to the nervous system, spasms of the muscles in the esophagus or other conditions that physically block the esophagus, or cause it to narrow.

-Dysphagia can occur with illness such as stroke, head and neck cancer, a tracheostomy, Alzheimer’s disease and Parkinson’s disease.
+Dysphagia can occur with illness such as stroke, head and neck cancer, a tracheostomy (surgically created hole in the windpipe), Alzheimer’s disease and Parkinson’s disease.
 In older people, difficulty swallowing solids or liquids may occur due to changes in neural and muscular function that develop with ageing as well as a lack of teeth, poorly fitting dentures, inadequate saliva production or sores on the tongue or gums.

 What are the risks related to dysphagia?

 Dysphagia often makes eating and drinking painful, stressful, and less enjoyable.
 Swallowing difficulty can lead to a reduction in food and drink consumption.
 Many individuals do not seek care or mention, all of their symptoms to a healthcare professional.
 Thus, few receive a proper diagnosis and the right medical treatment.
 If symptoms continue to persist, they can eventually lead to serious health complications such as malnutrition, dehydration, weight loss and respiratory infections (namely, pneumonia).
 People with dysphagia often avoid social activities.
 It can be a special challenge for individuals with dysphagia to have the right intake of nutrients.
 A care plan which adapts the way that food and drink is consumed is an important step in management of the condition.

 Despite the significant health risks linked todysphagia, the conditionstill remains under-recognized and under-diagnosed.Evidence suggests that only 25% of individuals who have dysphagia are diagnosed with the disorder.
 Systematic screening of at-risk patients is justified for the early management of dysphagia.